marprin/flask-rq-boilerplate/readme.md

 $ docker-compose up
 ```

-And the application will run on port 9300 for http, 9400 for flower (background task monitoring)
+And the application will run on port 9300 for http

 Running Test